alex-spataru/HP-Spectre-4101dx-Hackintosh/README.md

 # Hackintosh with HP Spectre 13-4101dx

-OpenCore configuration files, installation guides and resources to run macOS on the HP Spectre 13-4101dx (may work with similar devices, but there is no guarantee).
+OpenCore configuration files, installation guides and resources to run macOS on the HP Spectre 13-4101dx.

 The files in this repository allow the computer to run macOS Catalina (latest version) & macOS Big Sur.